Home > News/Videos > Blog > An Ultimate Guide to Understanding Double-Acting Cylinders

 Double-acting and single-acting are the two main actuation types of pneumatic cylinders.The difference lies in how the driving medium pushes the piston to move.

-A double-acting cylinder has both pneumatic and hydraulic types,and a double-acting pneumatic cylinder is a pneumatic actuator that allows the piston to move back and forth in both directions through the action of a fluid medium.
+A double-acting cylinder has both pneumatic and hydraulic types,and a double-acting pneumatic cylinder is a kind of actuator that allows the piston to move back and forth in both directions through the action of a fluid medium.
 Compressed air alternately enters both sides of the piston, enabling bidirectional motion — extension and retraction — under air pressure.In contrast, a single-acting cylinder uses compressed air from only one inlet port to drive the piston in a single direction, while the return stroke relies on a spring or external force rather than air pressure.

 Function of a Double Acting Cylinder